 Now lets see the floor!

-I chose, Multi-Width Harrison Pine Dark.
+I chose, Seasoned Wood in Multi Width Planks.
 I love how these look.

 The finish is more gray than brown and it truly looks like wood.
 I also love that there is a little texture to the planks as well.
 They’re not super smooth which gives me a little more piece of mind when my crazy 3 year old is running around in his socks!